cassiodeveloper/AppSec-IronMan/_basements/02-2-experience.md

 slide: 02-whoami
 ---

-## Over 2 decades of experience
+## Experience

-I have been over 2 decades on the road, yes since I was 15 when I started breaking computers.
+I have been over **2 decades** on the road, yes since I was 15 when I started breaking computers, and I've been:

 - developer
 - teacher
-- cyber security
+- cyber security (so far)